moontracer/buttoncheck/README.md

 can't i actually just assign an onclick event to the react image? ask someone about this.

+NVM!
+I'M GOING TO USE REACT-ROUTER ANYWAYS!
+SET IT UP TOMORROW!

 reduce space between elements in flexbox